VILLOUTREIXLab/MODIS/docs/source/quickstart.rst

    predictions = model.predict(x_new, input_modality=0)
    print(predictions)  # tensor of shape (32,)

+The ``predictions`` variable contains the class prediction for each sample.

 Step 5 — Cross-Modal Translation
 ---------------------------------

-Translate samples from modality A into modality B's feature space:
+Translate samples from modality A into modality B's feature space.
+The modalities are numbered from ``0`` to ``n`` in the same order as in the config file:

 .. code-block:: python